jteijema/asreview-plugin-model-switcher/README.md

 This plugin contains a base model and an implementation of a switching model.
 The current implemented switching model uses SVM and a convolutional neural network, and needs doc2vec or [wide doc2vec](https://github.com/JTeijema/asreview-plugin-wide-doc2vec/) as feature extractor.

 The point at which the classification model is set to 100 and is easily changed in the code.
-Future updates will make this a separate setting.
+This setting is found in the `asreviewcontrib.models.config` module.

 ## Getting started